OanaHuang/AI5_Quanser_QBot_Lab_TeamB/README.md

 In this project, we explored **scene-aware adaptive line following** using the **Quanser Virtual QBot Platform in QLabs**.
 We developed a custom convolutional neural network to classify the current road scene.
 We then used the predicted scene to adjust the behaviour of a low-level line-following controller.

-Our project has also been featured in **Quanser's Community Showcase**.

 ---